RIP and RIPv2, The Routing Information Protocol

-The routing metric used by RIP to evaluate routes is just hop count.
+The routing metric used by RIP to evaluate routes is hop count.
 A hop count of 1 indicates a directly connected network, a hop count of 2 indicates that the packet will hit two routers before reaching the target network and so on.
 The maximum number of hops is 15, a metric of 16 indicates that a destination is considered unreachable.
 RIP uses split horizon and route poisoning.
 A metric of 16 is used to poison the route.

 Every 30 seconds a router with RIPv1 enabled broadcasts a RIP request message out of every interface to 255.255.255.255.
 Routers which receive the broadcast and have RIP enabled will respond with a response containing all or part of their routing table.
-RIP is uses UDP for transport and communicates on port 520.
+RIP uses UDP for transport and communicates on port 520.

-Because RIPv1 is classful, it does not share subnet masks.
+- Because RIPv1 is classful, it does not share subnet masks.
 This makes it pretty much useless on most modern networks which will use a classless addressing scheme.

-RIPv1 doesn't support any authentication which means that a rogue device could trick other routers into routing traffic through it.
+- RIPv1 doesn't support any authentication, which means that a rogue device could trick other routers into routing traffic through it.

-Because RIP broadcasts on 255.255.255.255 a lot of devices (e.g. hosts) receive packets which they don't need.
+- Because RIP broadcasts on 255.255.255.255 a lot of devices (e.g. hosts) receive packets which they don't need.

-Because updates are requested periodically (every 30 seconds) there may be a lot of messages sent even though there haven't been any network changes.
+- Because updates are requested periodically (every 30 seconds) there may be a lot of messages sent even though there haven't been any network changes.

-When there are network changes, it can take a long time for the network to converge because changes are only requested every 30 seconds.
+- When there are network changes, it can take a long time for the network to converge because changes are only requested every 30 seconds.

 For each route advertised with RIPv2, it specifies the associated subnet.
-For example a route to the subnet 10.10.10.0/28 would explicitly include the subnet mask /28 or 255.255.255.240.
-Therefore version 2 is able to support classless networks and VLSM (Variable Length Subnet Masks).
+For example, a route to the subnet 10.10.10.0/28 would explicitly include the subnet mask /28 or 255.255.255.240.
+Therefore version 2 can support classless networks and VLSM (Variable Length Subnet Masks).